Air Conditioning (changeover from heating)

 Heating (changeover from air conditioning)

 Facilities Services Department personnel change over building systems from air conditioning to heating each Fall.
 Because of the equipment installed throughout the campus, buildings must be changed over separately.
-The Facilities Services performs the changeover on the basis of priorities established 1) to maintain required temperatures to protect equipment and research in progress, and 2) to serve the greatest number of individuals and activities.
-Heating changeover may not begin until the outside low temperature has dropped below at least 50 degrees F. for a minimum of three consecutive days.
-Consideration is also given to temperature projections.
+Facilities Services performs the changeover on the basis of priorities established 1) to maintain required temperatures to protect equipment and research in progress, and 2) to serve the greatest number of individuals and activities.
+Changeover is based on weather predictions.
 The wide swings in temperature during the Fall of the year have made this policy necessary.
 Special problems or hardships with this policy should be discussed with the Associate Vice Chancellor of the Facilities Services (208 Facilities Services Building, 974-2178).

 Occupant-installed locks or padlocks will be removed by the Facilities Services Department, with the cost for removal and installation of University locks billed to the department or entity to which the space is assigned.